vis-image-management/vim-web/index.md

 {% capture text %}

-We held a monthly online meeting with scientific presentations and lively intertwined discussions from one of the joining labs.
+We organize one-hour monthly online meetings with scientific presentations and lively intertwined discussions from one of the joining labs.
 The presentations concern one of our core topics.
 {%
   include button.html
   link="topics"